AC297r-MBTA-2018/Code-Documentation/Model Class Documentation.md

 A ```FeatureExtractor``` object extracts the rider-level temporal, geographical, and ticket-purchasing features based on the preprocessed transaction records returned by the ```DataLoader```
-  Label riders by their total number of trips, and whether they use commuter rail expect for zone 1a The second step is for further filtering in segmentaion model.
+  Label riders by their total number of trips, and whether they use commuter rail expect for zone 1a The second step is for further filtering in segmentation model.

 - **Attributes**:
   - ```start_month```: a string representing the start month in the format of YYMM, e.g. '1710'